Seattle Channel tells the South Park Bridge story

 South Park Bridge closure-plan meeting Tuesday night

-April 26th, 2010 Tracy Posted in south park, White Center news No Comments »
+April 26th, 2010 Tracy Posted in South Park, White Center news Comments Off on South Park Bridge closure-plan meeting Tuesday night

 This is the next major public meeting about the impending South Park Bridge closure: 6-8 pm Tuesday night at the Machinist Union Hall in South Park.
 But this isn’t about the hopes of a new bridge – it’s about the plans proposed to help residents, businesspeople and other bridge users get by once the bridge closes on June 30th.
 This is the “draft” plan, with tweaks to be made after public comments are heard, so it’s important to be there if this is an important issue: Here’s the official announcement; here’s a map.